 Recipe Tip

 Crispy edges are my favorite thing about cornbread.
-Preheating your skillet and adding bacon drippings or butter to it before adding the batter will not only prevent the cornbread from sticking to the skillet, but it will also create such a flavorful crust on the cornbread.
+Preheating your skillet and adding bacon drippings or butter to it before adding the batter will not only prevent the cornbread from sticking to the skillet but it will also create such a flavorful crust on the cornbread.
+(Be sure to spread the drippings or butter up the sides of the skillet as well.)

 The awesome thing about cornbread is that it is so simple, and it is pretty much a blank slate.
 Because it is unsweetened, we like to serve warm cornbread with homemade honey butter.
 I also like to add things to cornbread to jazz it up –